c0m4r/up/README.md

 An image uploader.
 Written in PHP, supports popular formats: png, jpeg, gif, webp.

 Lets you upload multiple images in a row and see them all in one view.
-Generates embed codes and a permalink.
+Generates a permalink and lets you copy it right away.
 No bullshit steps along the way.

 Uploaded image is verified and re-created from its contents to provide some layer of security against exploits.